trudix121/trudix121/README.md

 <hr>

-Hi, Im Alexandru aka Trudix a romanian programmer. my story started in 2021 when I started with some basic html, css, in 2022 I started programming again, learning python which is my main programming language my story started in 2021 when I started with some basic html, css, in 2022 I started programming again, learning python which is my main programming language
+Hi, Im Alexandru aka Trudix a romanian programmer. my story started in 2021 when I started with some basic html, css, in 2022 I started programming again, learning python which is my main programming language